 Rhum Bologne Blanc 55 is sugar cane juice based, fermented for 24 to 48 hours and then copper column distilled up to 60% ABV.
 Rested in oak vats for up to 6 months and bottled at 55% ABV free of any additives as per the Guadeloupe rhum agricole GI.

 On the nose there are some lovely vegetal notes.
-Coriander, sugar cane juice, green bell pepper, kaffir lime leaves and coconut water.
+Coriander, sugar cane juice, green bell pepper, lime leaves and coconut water.
 A touch of grapefruit zest and white pepper.
 Some dusty mint leaves and fresh lime juice.
 Nice and raw!

 On the palate its “rawness” comes through even more.
 Hot green chilli, coriander, camomile tea, olive brine, fresh pineapple and bitter lettuce.
 Coconut cream, a touch of vanilla, Thai basil and cardamom.
 I almost want to use this in my green curry.
 Some agave syrup, boiled corn and blue cheese as well.
 If I were to assign a colour to the flavour profile (synaesthesia ftw!)
 I’d say teal green would be appropriate.
 The finish is medium to long with blue cheese and a bitter lemon zest note.

 Definitely one of the more “wild” agricoles I’ve tried.
 Not Clairin-raw, but I still find this to be a savoury-hot-vegetal explosion of sugar cane flavours and, while it might a bit of a slap-on-the-tongue neat, I would happily mix this in a nice, hefty punch.
 My only complaint would be that there’s a slight bitterness on the finish, but nothing major.
-Can be found at £29 for 700ml or £35 for 1 litre on Amazon – I’ll just need to buy some limes and pineapple juice now…
+Can be found at £29 for 700ml or £35 for 1 litre of the 50% ABV one on Amazon – I’ll just need to buy some limes and pineapple juice now…

 Rhum Bologne Blanc 55 score: